Solar for Heat Pumps: Everything You Need to Know

 You need to have enough room for solar collectors on a roof or in a yard to make the most of your SAHP.

-The other components also need suitable space to be installed, so it’s important to plan ahead and determine if you have enough room.
+The other components also need suitable space to be installed, so it’s important to plan and determine if you have enough room.

 Finally, think about the costs of a solar-assisted heat pump.